 Lastly, with managed services, there’s an implied management responsibility on the part of the provider.
 For example, if you have a provider providing email hosting or server and network management, they can upgrade, manage and troubleshoot that technology at their discretion.

-What are some of the trends or business imperatives that are moving small and middle-market businesses toward managed IT?
+What are some of the trends or business imperatives that are moving small and middle-market businesses toward managed IT outsourcing?

 Rosenfeld: The typical drivers are saving money, improving the reliability of IT services and addressing a lack of in-house talent and expertise.
-And, oftentimes, using a managed-services provider allows existing in-house IT staff to focus on strategic projects.
+And, oftentimes, outsourcing to a managed-services provider allows existing in-house IT staff to focus on strategic projects.
 Additionally, you get access to new technologies.

-What trends are driving the expertise and services that are often needed from a managed IT provider today?
+What trends are driving the expertise and services that are often needed from an outsourced managed IT provider today?

 Rosenfeld: We’re certainly seeing a trend toward globalization—even small companies are interacting with partners and customers across the globe.
 This level of globalization is introducing new IT challenges.
 Secondly, we’re seeing a labor shortage for IT professionals.
 It’s really hard to find and retain good IT talent.
 We’re also seeing the growing influence of artificial intelligence, [meaning] we’re starting to see computers doing things that are normally done by people.